Monitoring Period Loads Report Help

 Wastewater Flow (MGD)

-The volume of wastewater, measured in millions of gallons per day (MGD) for the monitoring period.
+The volume of wastewater, measured in millions of gallons per day (MGD) for the outfall and monitoring period.
+This value is from ICIS-NPDES.

 Number of Days